 Can I have a picnic?

-To maintain visitor and staff safety, all picnic tables and pavilions remain closed.
+To maintain visitor and staff safety, pavilions currently remain closed and picnic tables are unavailable.

 Will you be hosting any events this year?